filipecalasans/ringbuffer/README.md

 ```

 The example above creates a RingBuffer of size 2048, inserts 10 elements into the ring buffer, and
-get them until the buffer is empty.
+consume them until the buffer is empty.

 # Tests